turibe/Metatheory.jl/docs/src/egraphs.md

 #### Theories and Algebraic Structures

-**The e-graphs backend can directly handle associativity, equalities commutativity and distributivity**, rules that are otherwise known of causing loops and require extensive user reasoning in classical rewriting.
+The e-graphs backend can directly handle associativity, commutativity and distributivity, rules that are otherwise problematic in classical rewriting, where they are known for causing loops and requiring extensive user reasoning.

 ```jldoctest
 t = @theory a b c begin